-This Subscription Software Agreement (the “Subscription Software Agreement”) is entered into between Motorola Solutions, Inc., with offices at 500 W. Monroe Street, Suite 4400, Chicago, IL 60661 (“Motorola”) and the entity purchasing Products or Services (as defined below) from Motorola (“Customer”).
+This Subscription Software Agreement (the “Subscription Software Agreement”) is entered into between Motorola Solutions, Inc., with offices at 500 W. Monroe Street, Suite 4400, Chicago, IL 60661 (“Motorola”) and the entity set forth in the signature block below (“Customer”).
 Motorola and Customer will each be referred to herein as a “Party” and collectively as the “Parties”.
-This Agreement (as defined below) is effective as of the earlier of (a) the first purchase of Subscription Software or a Service from Motorola, and (b) the date of the last signature on the first Ordering Document (as defined below) between the Parties (the “Effective Date”).
+This Agreement (as defined below) is effective as of the date of the last signature (the “Effective Date”).

 2. Subscription Software.

 2.1.
 Delivery.
-During the applicable Subscription Term (as defined below), Motorola will provide to Customer the Subscription Software purchased by Customer, in accordance with the terms of the Agreement.
+During the applicable Subscription Term (as defined below), Motorola will provide to Customer the Subscription Software set forth in an Ordering Document, in accordance with the terms of the Agreement.
 Motorola will provide Customer advance notice (which may be provided electronically) of any planned downtime.
 Delivery will occur upon Customer’s receipt of credentials required for access to the Subscription Software or upon Motorola otherwise providing access to the Subscription Software.
 If agreed upon in an Ordering Document, Motorola will also provide Services related to such Subscription Software.

 2.3.
 User Credentials.
 If applicable, Motorola will provide Customer with administrative user credentials for the Subscription Software, and Customer will ensure such administrative user credentials are accessed and used only by Customer’s employees with training on their proper use.
 Customer will protect, and will cause its Authorized Users to protect, the confidentiality and security of all user credentials, including any administrative user credentials, and maintain user credential validity, including by updating passwords.
 Customer will be liable for any use of the Subscription Software through such user credential (including through any administrative user credentials), including any changes made to the Subscription Software or issues or user impact arising therefrom.
 To the extent Motorola provides Services to Customer in order to help resolve issues resulting from changes made to the Subscription Software through user credentials, including through any administrative user credentials, or issues otherwise created by Authorized Users, such Services will be billed to Customer on a time and materials basis, and Customer will pay all invoices in accordance with the payment terms below.